Chykalophia/ClickUp-MCP-Server---Enhanced/docs/CONTRIBUTING.md

-# Contributing to ClickUp MCP Server
+# Contributing to ClickUp MCP Server - Enhanced

-Thank you for your interest in contributing to the ClickUp MCP Server!
+Thank you for your interest in contributing to the ClickUp MCP Server - Enhanced!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents